openstack/openstack-manuals/doc/install-guide/source/dashboard-next-step.rst

 ==========

 Your OpenStack environment now includes the dashboard.
-You can :doc:`launch an instance <launch-instance>` or add more services to your environment in the following chapters.
+You can :ref:`launch-instance` or add more services to your environment.

 After you install and configure the dashboard, you can complete the following tasks: